Trying to Conceive? Warning— It May Be Hard to Get Pregnant in 2025

 Add in good habits

-Now, it’s no fun to just get rid of all your bad habits and have nothing fun to replace them with.
+Now, it’s no fun just to eliminate all your bad habits and have nothing fun to replace them with.

 • Sleep at least 8 hours a night to keep your mental and physical health in good shape.